Parable of the Renegades

 There was another side to her suggestion.

 With no eyes watching her, Rio forged a devious smile and left it for a second.
-She was now free to get a closer look at her patient for as long as she wanted at her own discretion.
+She was now free to sneak a closer look at Lucas’ body for as long as she wanted at her own discretion.
 It was tempting, but she tried not to abuse the privilege.
 In the middle of quiet hisses and wincing from alcohol burns, Lucas spoke from the heart.

 "I think… I just wanted to make a different choice for once.
 For as long as I could remember, I've been ignoring everything that happened around me so long as I wasn't a part of it.
 Then on that very night, when I heard all that noise in the alleyway, I asked myself if I was satisfied with how every day had been running for me.
 I couldn't lie to myself any longer.
 Playing safe may have kept me out of trouble but it left me with nothing to remember.
 So, I looked for the source of that noise.
 You know what happened after that."